trustlines-protocol/relay/docs/RelayServer.md

 sudo dpkg -i parity_1.11.7_ubuntu_amd64.deb
 ```

-The relay server needs an unlocked account.
-Therefore, make sure you're not
-exposing the JSONRPC endpoint.
-By default parity listens on the local interface
-for new connections, so any user with a login on the machine could also access
-the JSONRPC endpoint.

 The following command line starts parity with the kovan chain.
-Please adapt the
---author, --unlock and --password arguments

 ```
-parity --no-warp --auto-update none --no-download --chain kovan \
+parity --no-warp --auto-update none --no-download --chain kovan --jsonrpc-hosts all
-    --author 0x987654321 --unlock 0x987654321 --password /path/to/password-file \
-    --jsonrpc-hosts all
 ```

 One command line option we like to highlight is the `--no-warp` option.
 If you